Richard J. Donovan Correctional Facility (RJD)

 Institution Details and Programs

-The Institutional Hearing Program (IHP) at the RJDCF is designed to prepare inmates, who are illegal immigrants, for release to the United States Department of Homeland Security's custody and return to their country of origin.
+The Institution Hearing Program (IHP) at R. J. Donovan is designed to prepare inmates who are illegal immigrants for release to USINS custody and the return to their native lands.

 The healthcare providers here at the Richard J. Donovan Correctional Facility are aware that friends and family members have a special interest in the health and well-being of their loved ones.
 However, information can only be shared with those individuals that the patient has given authorization to receive.
 Please advise the patient to obtain an Authorization for Release of Protected Health Information form (CDCR-7385) from a healthcare provider.
 Once completed and on file, information can be shared with you.
 Once approved, you may call 619-661-6500, extension 7088, and a representative will return your call within five business days.